Strings of diquark-quark (QQ)Q baryon before phase transition

+In a previous report, we show the formation of hadronic Y-string systems in static baryon on the lattice at finite temperatures $T$.
+However, the properties of the diquark-quark $(QQ)Q$ configuration and its relevance to the quark-antiquark $Q\bar{Q}$ system yet remains to be fully addressed on the lattice and in particular under extreme conditions of high temperature~\cite{Megias:2018haz, Chen:2021bkc}.

+In this work, we extend our investigation of three-quark systems to the scenario in which two quarks interact to create a closely bound state, with a small triangular base length $A=0.2$ fm or a diquark ~\cite{Bakry:2014gea, Bakry:2016uwt, Bakry:2016aod} which then engages in interaction with a third quark to create a baryon.

-The paper is organized as follows: We review the free bosonic string theory for the baryon and meson in Sec.~\ref{YS}.
-The simulations setup and lattice measurements operators will be described in Sec.~\ref{Operators}.
-In Sec.~\ref{QQQPotential} we measure and compare the numerical data of the potential of the $Q\bar{Q}$ and the (QQ)Q systems.
-The string models implications for each of these systems are discussed and compared with the numerical data at several lattice parameters.
-We present the action density analysis of both the $Q\bar{Q}$ and the $(QQ)Q$ systems in Sec.~\ref{AcDensity_onLattice}.
-The baryonic profile of the junction and meson strings and the broadening aspects the Monte-Carlo data is scrutinized at several transverse planes.
-In the last section Sec.~\ref{Conclusions} concluding remarks are drawn.
+The paper is organized as follows: We review the free bosonic string theory for the baryon and meson in Sec.~\ref{sec:EffectiveBosonicStringModel}.
+The simulations setup and lattice measurement operators are described in Sec.~\ref{sec:Operators}.
+In Sec.~\ref{sec:QQQPotential} we represent and compare the measured numerical data of the potential of the $Q\bar{Q}$ and the $(QQ)Q$ systems.
+The string model implications for each of these systems are discussed and compared with the numerical data.
+We display the action density analysis of both the $Q\bar{Q}$ and the $(QQ)Q$ systems in Sec.~\ref{sec:AcDensity_onLattice}.
+The broadening aspects of these Monte-Carlo data versus the baryonic and mesonic string models are scrutinized at several transverse planes.
+In the last section, Sec.~\ref{sec:Conclusions} concluding remarks are drawn.